Debasree97/Flight_Details_Static_Page/README.md

 # [Static Flight Details Page](https://flightdetails-debasree-bhowmiks-projects.vercel.app/)

-This page is a meticulously crafted, pixel-perfect static webpage translated from the provided Figma design, offering an visually engaging tablet and desktop experience.
+This page is a meticulously crafted, pixel-perfect static webpage translated from the provided Figma design, offering a visually engaging tablet and desktop experience.

 - Technology-
   - React